 Khoshnevis is bullish about the ecological benefits of his approach.
 In a comparative life cycle assessment study, he found the environmental impact of Contour Crafting’s technique to be much lower than traditional concrete masonry construction methods.
 But he’s quick to qualify that without a deeper and more rigorous study, making absolute judgments on Contour Crafting’s greenness is premature.

-That kind of cautious optimism is appropriate, especially considering the history of similar ambitious—and frequently unfounded—claims for industrial 3D printing.
+That kind of cautious optimism is appropriate, especially considering 3D printing’s history of similar ambitious—and frequently unfounded—claims for industrial applications.
 In all of the examples discussed here, there’s just not enough data yet to make a call on whether or not 3D printed buildings, in any of their many forms, has environmental excellence bragging rights.

 And for now, that’s okay.
 The sky is not falling.
 These pioneers will continue refining their craft in the coming years, hopefully with a determination to rigorously quantify, communicate, and improve their aggregate benefits to the planet they aim to serve.